Policies and Procedures about Quality Assurance for EPA Organizations

 - Agency Senior Management Official for Quality: The Assistant Administrator for Environmental Information is the Agency's Senior Management Official for Quality and is responsible for developing and coordinating the EPA Quality System and directing its implementation within EPA.

-- Office of Environmental Information's Quality Staff: The Quality Staff of the Office of Environmental Information supports the Assistant Administrator for Environmental Information in the role of Senior Management Official for Quality.
+- Office of Environmental Information's Environmental Quality Management Division: The Environmental Quality Management Division (EQMD) of the Office of Environmental Information supports the Assistant Administrator for Environmental Information in the role of Senior Management Official for Quality.
 The Staff is responsible for developing Agency-wide Quality System policy and procedures, coordinating with EPA's Program Offices, Laboratories, Regional Offices and overseeing the implementation of the EPA Quality System.
 This role includes supporting Agency organizations in developing and implementing their individual quality systems and assessing these systems.
-See the Quality Staff's About Us page for more information.
+See the EQMD's About Us page for more information.